-The Graduate Welcome and Resource Fair is hosted by the Graduate and Professional Student Association and will also be held on Wednesday, September 18, 2014 in the Consortium Library Room 307 and the nearby alcove from 4:00pm to 7:00pm.
+The Graduate Welcome and Resource Fair is hosted by the Graduate Student Association and will be held on Wednesday, September 17, 2014 in the Consortium Library Room 307 and the nearby alcove from 4:00 pm to 7:00 pm.

-There will be plenty of food to sample provided by University Dining.
+There will be plenty of to eat and drink.
 Door prizes will be drawn every 15 minutes.
 Most UAA faculty will be available to get acquainted with you in this informal setting.
-You'll get an opportunity to make many new friends that are also attending UAA in pursuit of their Master's degree.
+You'll get an opportunity to make many new friends that are also attending UAA in pursuit of their graduate degrees or certificates.